31-Year-Old Cornerback – Free Agent

 Kyle Arrington Contract Information:

-Released by the Patriots in May of 2015.
+Released by the Ravens in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Kyle Arrington – simply subscribe now.